What is Green Web Hosting?

 Despite all of this, the most critical point I’ve yet to state is this; While exploring the Green-worthiness of any hosting company, ultimately the most important factor to you, the interested party, is their competence in their primary business – Web hosting!

 After all, that’s what you’ll be paying for right?
-On that note, have a look at WHSR’s comprehensive and competent (yes, we are also very serious about what we do) list of best web hosts and hosting reviews.
+On that note, have a look at WHSR’s comprehensive and competent (yes, we are also very serious about what we do) list of best web hosting providers.